 Where you live in the country is going to have an effect on your solar systems performance and fortunately we live in the area of the country that gets most sunshine.
 The Sunny South coast of the UK.

-I worked out that we get an average of 5 hours a day sunshine over the entire year, however going by the records kept I've been just a little extravagant with my figures, it appears it's nearer 4.5 - 4.75 hours , and our photovoltaic has theoretical max output of 2.08KWh however that's if every thing such as position of panels etc was 100% ideal, so I'm working on a figure of 1.5KWh.
+I worked out that we get an average of 5 hours a day sunshine over the entire year, however going by the records kept I've been just a little extravagant with my figures, it appears it is nearer 4.5 - 4.75 hours , and our photovoltaic now has theoretical max output of 4.16KWh however that's if every thing such as position of panels etc was 100% ideal all the time, so I'm working on a figure of 2.75KWh.
 This is a conservative figure, things can then only improve!

-How much of this are we going to use per hour ? ,Well our eco-eye electricity consumption meter has been indicating a consumption of about .50KWh (500watts) over several months, this obviously changes when kettles, cookers etc are switched on, equally there are times when the demand is less so I estimate this will leave a balance of approx 1KWh to export to the grid each hour.
+How much of this are we going to use per hour? ,Well our Eco-eye electricity consumption meter has been indicating a consumption of about 0.50KWh (500watts) over several months, this obviously changes when kettles, cookers etc are switched on, equally there are times when the demand is less so I estimate this will leave a balance of approx 2KWh to export to the grid each hour averaged over the period of a year.

-Remember the most important thing is you will be helping the environment by using Solar Power to generate electricity and or heat your Domestic Hot Water.
-Please bear in mind and as mentioned above these figures are based on a photovoltaic system with a output of 2.08KWh.
+More accurate figures can now be viewed on my records kept and updated daily Daily records Remember the most important thing is you will be helping the environment by using Solar Power to generate electricity and or heat your Domestic Hot Water.
+Please bear in mind and as mentioned above these figures are based on a photovoltaic system with a output of 4.16KWh.

 You may find also find the information these sites useful & Interesting

-1.The list of Ofgem approved gross generation meters Ofgem website at:-(This meter 'Total Generation' is installed as part of your PV system)
+1.The list of Ofgem approved gross generation meters Ofgem website at:-

 Help was even available for applying for the grant which went without a hitch, It would not be an easy job without the companies support.